sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 - Unconditional Jump Instructions
 - Conditional Jump Instructions

-Each of these groups corresponds to a class in the RISC-V Intermediate Representation (RVIR) implementation (TODO: ADD LINK).
-RISC-V instructions are fundamentally simple, thus there was no need for a class hierarchy other than each RVIR instruction inheriting from the RVIRInsn abstract class (TODO: ADD LINK).
+Each of these groups corresponds to a class in the RISC-V Intermediate Representation (RVIR) [implementation](https://github.com/JohnDRubio/CS_6120_Advanced_Compilers/tree/main/rv32_backend/RVIRInsns).
+RISC-V instructions are fundamentally simple, thus there was no need for a class hierarchy other than each RVIR instruction inheriting from the [RVIRInsn abstract class](https://github.com/JohnDRubio/CS_6120_Advanced_Compilers/blob/main/rv32_backend/RVIRInsns/RVIRInsn.py).

 ## Progressive Lowering